Christina Hammer: Amateur career

 Hammer competed for Eschwege Boxing Club at a number of German tournaments, in which she defeated the 2007 German junior champion, receiving a unanimous victory over former German champion Manon Rohrbach at 63 kg, and winning the International German Junior Championships in Berlin by defeating Madelyn Cibis (BC Oberhavel) RSC–1 at 75 kg.
 In August 2008, she went to Eichstätt in which she competed in the German Women's Championships, where she won silver after defeating Silke Huenecke 28–7 and Janine Hoffmann 19–12, however, once proceeding to the final she lost by one point against Nikolina Orlovic 13–14.
-She finished her amateur career with a record of 22 wins and 1 loss.
+Hammer initially finished her amateur career with a record of 22 wins and 1 loss.
+In February 2021, she returned to the amateur ranks with the intention of competing at the Tokyo Olympics.
+She failed to qualify for the Tokyo Olympics.